MarkBaker/EnumHelper/README.md

 $newSuit = Suit::from($value);
 ```

-The `EnumHelper\EnumRestorableFromName` trait provided in this library adds a `fromName()` method to any enum where you want to create an enum from its name.
+The `EnumHelper\EnumRestorableFromName` trait provided in this library adds a `fromName()` method to any enum where you want to create an enum from its name, rather than from its value.

 ```php
 enum Suit: string